-WordPress is this amazing system that allows you to build your own original website.
+WordPress is an amazing system that allows you to build your own original website.
 It’s a great tool for both the corporation and the average college student looking to blog on how we should run the government.
 As with any sort of presentation or advertising, you have to be able to grab the consumer’s attention quickly, and a slow performance on your website can severely hurt your chances of ever being loved by the internet.
 If your website is slow, should you be punished and banished to live in the woods?
 Absolutely!
-But before you pack your ax and canteen, you should read up on our great tips to increase the performance of your WordPress site (With a 0% money back guarantee, as this article costs no money to read!).
+But before you pack your ax and canteen, you should read up on our great tips to increase the performance of your WordPress site.

 But I Already Have Viewers on My Site, Even if it is a Bit Slow.
-I Don’t Need You ATI!
+I don’t need to do anything.

 Cut Down on Extra Processes, and Don’t Have Them Start All at Once